-After school, he moved to Vienna, where he attended the School of Applied Arts from 1898 to 1900, then two years the master school for landscape painting under Eduard Peithner von Lichtenfels.
+After school he moved to Vienna, where he attended the School of Applied Arts from 1898 to 1900, then the Master School for Landscape Painting with Eduard Peithner von Lichtenfels for two years.

 1904-1906 Academy of Fine Arts in Munich (student of Ludwig Willroider), then return to Carinthia, where he gradually established himself as a landscape painter.
-This is followed by membership in the Kunstverein für Kärnten and several exhibitions in the country.
-War painter on the southwest front 1916-1918, then participation in the Carinthian defense fight.
+This is followed by membership in the Kunstverein für Carinthia and several exhibitions in the country.
+War painter on the southwest front 1916-1918, then participation in the Carinthian defensive struggle.

-In the 1920s several postcard series, the artistic design of the Klagenfurt train station and other commissions.
-Because of the stylistic similarities with his greatest role model he gets in the honorary title “Carinthian Compton”.
+In the 1920s several postcard series, the artistic design of klagenfurt station and other commissions.
+Because of the stylistic similarities with his greatest role model, he receives the honorary title “Kärntner Compton”.

-In the 1930s, more postcard series and purchases by public institutions follow.
-In World War II again worked as a war painter.
-Shortly after the end of the war, Eduard Manhart was abducted by the partisans and dies, presumably in May 1945, in a detention center in Slovenia.
+In the 1930s, further series of postcards and purchases by public institutions followed.
+He returned to war as a war painter during World War II.
+Shortly after the end of the war, Eduard Manhart was kidnapped by the partisans and died, probably in May 1945, in an internment camp in Slovenia.

-His many views of Carinthia are an important and artistically valuable contribution to the topographic coverage of the country.
+His numerous views of Carinthian places are an important and artistically valuable contribution to the topographical survey of the country.